petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Development environment setup.md

 - NSIS - search path
 - Visual Studio Locator (vswhere.exe) must be located somewhere within the search path

+As an aid on a clean system, the fellow\SRC\WIN32\Scripts directory contains a Boxstarter script that can be used to quickly perform an unattended setup of all required components.
+This might later be used to achieve an automated build process.

 WinFellow was ported from DOS Fellow, which was based in large parts on assembler code that has been converted to C in the master branch.
 The assembler based code still exists in the assembly_based branch.
 To work with that branch, <a href="http://nasm.sourceforge.net|nasm2">NASM2</a> is needed additionally.